getargv/getargv.py/README.md

 After checking out the repo, run `python setup.py build`.
 Then run `python setup.py install`.
 Then, run `python test.py` to run the tests.
 You can also run `python -i load.py` for an interactive prompt that will allow you to experiment.
 Python code goes in the file `src/getargv/__init__.py`, C code goes in the file `src/getargv/getargvmodule.c`.

 To install this module onto your local machine, run `python setup.py build && python setup.py install`.
-To release a new version, update the version number in `setup.py`, and then run `RELEASE_COMMAND_HERE`, which will create a git tag for the version, push git commits and the created tag, and push the `.module` file to [pypi.org](https://pypi.org).
+To release a new version, update the version number in `pyproject.toml`, and then run `make upload-production`, which will create a git tag for the version, push git commits and the created tag, and push the `.whl` file to [pypi.org](https://pypi.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/getargv/getargv_python.
+Bug reports and pull requests are welcome on GitHub at https://github.com/getargv/getargv.py.

 ## License